Carol A. Strupcheski, Pittston, passed into the loving arms of God on Saturday, January 20, 2018.

 Carol was a long-time member of the Marywood University Alumnae Association.

 She had an endless quest for knowledge and was well-traveled.
 She loved people and the beauty of all God’s creation.
 She enjoyed reading, music, cooking, entertaining, restoring antiques, crossword puzzles and various outdoor activities.

 Surviving are her sister, Gladys Caputo, a nephew, Dr. Michael (Nora) Caputo; niece, Karen (Edward) Cartwright, Godchild, Diane (Glen) Whitbeck, several aunts and cousins

 A Mass of Christian Burial will be held on Saturday, January 27, 2018, at 12:00 pm in St. Maria Goretti Church, 42 Redwood Drive, Laflin with the Rev. James J. Paisley officiating.
 Private interment for family will follow in St. John's Cemetery, Duryea.
 There will be no viewing.
 In lieu of flowers, memorial contributions may be made to St. Maris Goretti Church, 42 Redwood Drive, Laflin, PA 18702.
 Arrangements are by the Bernard J. Piontek Funeral Home Inc., 204 Main Street, Duryea.
 To leave an online condolence, please visit the funeral home website, www.piontekfuneralhome.com.

 PLEASE NOTE: YOUR ONLINE CONDOLENCE WILL NOT APPEAR UNDER THE GUESTBOOK ENTRIES UNTIL IT IS APPROVED BY THE FUNERAL HOME

 Deepest sympathy in the passing of Carol.
-I have very fond memories of her.Jean Hoover (27 days ago)
+I have very fond memories of her.Jean Hoover (over 2 years ago)